 How can you separate your marketing emails from key transactional emails?

-- Use separate IP addresses for your marketing and transactional emails.
+- Use separate IP addresses for your transactional vs commercial email

 - Use different domain or subdomain names in the “From” and “Reply-to” email addresses.